-A native of Camino, California, Rear Adm.
-Ronald Fritzemeier received a direct commission as an ensign in the United States Navy Reserve in December 1985.
-He successfully completed engineering duty officer qualifications while assigned to the Albuquerque-based Pearl Harbor Naval Shipyard reserve unit.
-Fritzemeier holds a master's degree in electrical engineering from Stanford University and a bachelor's degree in electrical engineering, minoring in mathematics, from California State University, Fresno.
+Rear Adm.
+Ronald Fritzemeier is a native of Camino, California.
+He received a direct commission as an ensign in the United States Navy Reserve in 1985.
+He completed engineering duty qualifications in 1988 while assigned to the Albuquerque-based Pearl Harbor Naval Shipyard unit.
+Fritzemeier holds a master's degree in Electrical Engineering from Stanford University and a bachelor's degree in Electrical Engineering, from California State University, Fresno.

-Fritzemeier’s personal decorations include the Navy Meritorious Service Medal, the Navy Commendation Medal and the Navy Achievement Medal.
-Additionally, he is qualified as an information warfare officer.
+Personal decorations include the Legion of Merit, Navy Meritorious Service Medal, Navy Commendation Medal and Navy Achievement Medal.